necessary129/PersonalWebsite/README.md

-# Blog
+# PersonalWebsite
-A Django blog.
+A Django Website.

+(Now only has a blog).